Pawventures

 • Stick to grass and dirt paths when possible.

 • Use dog booties.
-Products like Ruffwear Grip Trex or Muttluks provide excellent paw protection.
+Products like Ruffwear Grip Trex Boots or Muttluks provide excellent paw protection.
 Expect to pay $30 to $60 for a quality set.

 • Apply paw wax.
 Products like Musher’s Secret create a protective barrier on paw pads.
 Apply before walks for added protection.